 Disclaimer

 This article is for general informational purposes only and does not replace professional medical or nutritional advice.
-Parents and caregivers should always consult a qualified healthcare professional before making decisions about infant feeding, formula selection, or vitamin supplementation.
+Parents and caregivers should always consult a qualified healthcare professional before making decisions about feeding, formula selection, or vitamin supplementation.